-Join Aaron Quigley for an in-depth discussion in this video Previewing slides, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Previewing slides, part of Learning Captivate 8.

 Before we start adding content to our slides, it's important that we know how to preview the slides.
 This is going to allow us to quickly take a look at what the user's going to see when we're building our project.
 Also, if we're building response designs, sometimes the design layout looks a little strange.
 You're going to have boxes and texts hanging off the sides.
 We're going to use the preview feature.
 The preview feature is going to allow us to quickly open this up in a web browser, to see what the project looks like in HTML5.
 Let's get started by adding a couple of things, just so we have something to preview.
 Right were it says double-click to add title, I'm going to double-click and I'm just going to call this, New Project.